arcangelo7/open-access/README.md

 *   Finally, as far as education is concerned, it is possible to compare the data relating to primary school, secondary school, and the ratio of school years between men and women through a multi-line chart, with a time span ranging from 1970 to 2016\.
 Also, in this case, a modal window allows you to select which countries to consider in the graph, to avoid information overload.

 All graphics were created in Javascript using the open source [d3.js](https://d3js.org/) library.
 In addition, the open source [Leaflet.js](https://leafletjs.com/) library was used for the maps.

+* * *

+### RDF assertion of the metadata

+In order to offer better reusable and interoperable data, we provided them with their metadata, following the DCAT_AP version 2.0.0 documentation.
+We have decided to provided metadata for the whole catalogue, but also for each dataset individually.
+The RDF assertion for the metadata, that follows the Turtle serialization, has been released and can be found in each metadata table (both for the catalogue and the datasets); but can also be consulted [here](rdf_proj.ttl).

+* * *

+### Conclusions

+GenO is the final outcome of a deep analysis: we started from thinking about a social issue that needed to be examined in depth and, step by step, we followed a process of analysis and study of all the different areas involved.
+The datasets we analyzed helped us to understand the phenomena both in European Union and worldwide.
+After this analysis, we can state that gender equality has increased in the last decades, but not all over the world.
+Furthermore, we observed that, for what concerns gender pay gap, there aren’t as many information as for the other instances and sectors.
+Some data proved our hypothesis and some other were slightly different when not unexpected, but all there reflections led to a crucial point: women have still less opportunities than men.
+Data can be the most proficient instrument to understand what are the next steps to take to reach equality and social justice.